Geometry of Gaussian free field sign clusters and random interlacements: Introduction

 The previous observations can be combined into a set of \textit{good features}, assembled in Definition \ref{defgood} below, which are both increasingly likely as $L_0 \to \infty$ and entirely local, in that all properties constituting a good vertex $x\in G$ are phrased in terms of the various fields inside balls of radius $\approx L_0$ in the distance $d$ around $x$.
-This notion can then be used as the starting point of a renormalization argument, presented in Sections \ref{S:renorm} and \ref{sectionpercsigncluster}, to show that good regions form large connected connected components.
+This notion can then be used as the starting point of a renormalization argument, presented in Sections \ref{S:renorm} and \ref{sectionpercsigncluster}, to show that good regions form large connected components.
 Importantly, with a view towards \eqref{eqhbar1} and \eqref{eqhbar2}, good regions need not only to \textit{form} but do so \textit{everywhere} inside of $ G$.
 This comes under the proviso of \eqref{weakSecIso} as a feature of the renormalization scheme, which ensures that subsets of $G$ having large diameter are typically connected by paths of good vertices, see Lemmas \ref{largecompareconnbygood} and \ref{proofofhbartilde>0} below.
+Using additional randomness, the connection by paths of good vertices is turned into a connection by paths in $E^{\geq h},$ and this completes the proof of Theorem \ref{T:mainresultGFF}, see Section \ref{denouement}.

 A renormalization of the parameters involved in the scheme is necessary due to the presence of the strong correlations, and it relies on suitable decoupling inequalities, see Theorem \ref{decoup} below.
 At the level of generality considered here, namely assuming only \eqref{p0}, \eqref{Ahlfors}, \eqref{Green}, and particularly in the case of ${\I}^u$, see \eqref{decouplingRI}, these inequalities generalize results of \cite{MR2891880} and are interesting in their own right.
 At the technical level, they are eventually obtained from the soft local time technique introduced in \cite{MR3420516} and developed therein on $\Z^d$.
 The difficulty stems from having to control the resulting error term, which is key in obtaining \eqref{decouplingRI}.
 This control ultimately rests on chaining arguments and a suitable elliptic Harnack inequality, see in particular Lemmas \ref{Lemmaharnack} and \ref{beforedecoupRI}, which provides good bounds if certain sets of interest do not get too close (note that, due to their Euclidean nature, the arguments leading to the precise controls of \cite{MR3420516} valid even at short distances seem out of reach within the current setup).
 Fortunately, this is good enough for the purposes we have in mind.